riannoble/snp_primer/README.md

 # acornfinder

-This is an extension of Archarlie's Shiny App that creates SNP-sensitive primers and probes.
+This is an extension of Archarlie's Shiny App that creates SNP-sensitive primers and probes (no probes as of July 2024).
 This versions attempts to condense it into a package.

+## FOR FUTURE PROGRAMMERS!

+-talk to Bro.
+Terribilini throughout your

 ### Installation